dascritch/cpu-audio/CONTRIBUTING.md

 If you are not a developer
 --------------------------

 - My english is a pity.
-You may help me to correct it
+You may help me to correct it.
 - You may test on some platforms.
-Mainly MacOS, iOS and Edge; And see some problems when comparing to Firefox or Chrome
+Mainly MacOS, iOS and Edge; And see some problems when comparing to Firefox or Chrome.
-- You can re-read my doc, and ask me some precisions
+- You can re-read my doc, and ask me some precisions.
 - You may be have a disability and you're using some accessibility tools… You're super useful !
 I surely missed something important for you.
-- Perhaps you can help me on the design or the logos
+- Perhaps you can help me on the design or the logos.
-- Install in your own website, test, note the bugs, [report them in the issues section of the repo](https://github.com/dascritch/cpu-audio/issues)
+- Install in your own website, test, note the bugs, [report them in the issues section of the repo](https://github.com/dascritch/cpu-audio/issues).

 If you are a developer